GlobalNOC/globalnoc-worldview-panel/README.md

 # GlobalNOC Worldview Panel
-Made with React + TypeScript
+Made with React + TypeScript - for Grafana